Ryan-Shehata/ryan.shehata/README.md

 # Hello everyone!
 My name is Ryan Shehata.

-It is great to meet you.
-Currently, I am a financial risk consultant @ Management Solutions.

-My goal is to one day become an expert in all things data science, machine learning, and other emerging technologies that use various quantitative frameworks.
 I created this repository not only as a space to share some of my academic projects, but to also learn from others how they utilize code to make the world a better place.

 # Some additional things about me...